August 29, 2025 (9mo ago)

 Honestly?
 I got tired of opening Notion or Google Docs just to jot down a quick thought.
 By the time the app loads and I navigate to the right page, I've already forgotten what I wanted to write.

-I wanted something that just... works.
-Instantly.
-Offline.
-Without asking me to create an account or "upgrade to Pro."
+I wanted something that opened instantly and worked offline, without asking me to create an account or "upgrade to Pro" first.
+So I built it.

 JotSpot Editor with Markdown Content